awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting-client-devices.md

 #### HTTP 404: \{"errorMessage":"The thing provided for discovery was not found"\}<a name="greengrass-discovery-http-issue-not-found"></a>

-<a name="troubleshooting-greengrass-discovery-not-found-issue"></a>You might see this error if the client device isn't associated to any Greengrass core devices or AWS IoT Greengrass V1 groups\.
+<a name="troubleshooting-greengrass-discovery-not-found-issue"></a>You might see this error in the following cases:<a name="troubleshooting-greengrass-discovery-not-found-issue-list"></a>
++ The client device isn't associated to any Greengrass core devices or AWS IoT Greengrass V1 groups\.
++ None of the client device's associated Greengrass core devices or AWS IoT Greengrass V1 groups have an MQTT broker endpoint\.

 <a name="troubleshooting-greengrass-discovery-not-found-solution"></a>Check that the client device is associated to the core device to which you want it to connect\.
-For more information, see [Associate client devices](associate-client-devices.md)\.
+Then, check that the core device has at least one MQTT broker endpoint\.
+For more information, see [Associate client devices](associate-client-devices.md) and [Manage core device endpoints](manage-core-device-endpoints.md)\.

 ### Greengrass discovery issues \(AWS IoT Device SDK v2 for Python\)<a name="greengrass-discovery-python-issues"></a>